backend-development/backend-development-textbook/source/rails_database_and_model.md

 * Understand how ActiveRecord works
 * Understand what Database Migrations are
+* Be able to create models with associations to other models
-* Be able to create a model
+* Be able to write validations to check data before it is saved in a model

 -------------------------------------------------------------